NEW YORK (AP) – Gasoline prices have declined every day for a week following a similar slide in crude prices this month.

 But with the national average at nearly $2.73 a gallon on Friday, pump prices are still more expensive than any day last year.
 They’ve ridden a 10-month rally in energy commodities that doubled oil prices to nearly $80 a barrel by the end of last year.

-Crude prices have tumbled this month, pulling down gas prices with them as weekly government reports showed the country hasn’t regained its appetite for petroleum.
+The slide in oil prices this month has pulled down gas prices, as weekly government reports showed the country hasn’t regained its appetite for petroleum.
 The economy may be slowly recovering, but Americans aren’t burning more fuel than they did last year.

 The Energy Information Administration said Thursday that the nation’s gasoline supply ballooned by 3.9 million barrels last week as demand fell for the fourth straight week.

-U.S. refineries, which have struggled to pass along the higher crude costs to motorists, continue to produce less gasoline.
-They’ve cut operations to the lowest levels on record, at a time not related to a hurricane, according to analyst Stephen Schork.
-Refineries generally curtail operations when those big storms hit to minimize damage.
+U.S. refineries, which have struggled to pass along the higher crude costs to motorists, have responded by drastically slowing down operations.
+Last week they cut refining to the lowest levels on record, excluding periods when hurricanes forced refineries to shut down in the Gulf of Mexico, according to analyst Stephen Schork.

 Retail gas prices lost a penny overnight to a new national average of $2.727, according to auto club AAA, Wright Express and Oil Price Information Service.
 A gallon of regular unleaded is still 14.3 cents more expensive than it was a month ago, and it’s 87.7 cents more expensive than the same time last year.